-The VPR has found that many of the Disorientation authors’ claims are either unverified, misleading or outright false.
+The Insider has found that many of the Disorientation authors’ claims are either unverified, misleading or outright false.

 Misleading language is ever-present in the section entitled “militarization/playing police” which features very little playing police and no militarization.
 The section even acknowledges that campus security is unarmed and notes that their “ability to freely enact violence is certainly far more restricted than the typical American cop.”